-- Consumer products- Products that are created and made for consumer’s individual usage are known as consumer products.
+- Consumer products- Products created and made for consumers’ usage are known as consumer products.
 For instance, Samsung sells a phone, which is a consumer product.

-- Enterprise products- Like consumer products, enterprise products are also used and utilized by companies.
+- Enterprise products- Like consumer products, companies also use and utilize enterprise products.

 - Customer development– Customer development is the stage during which you discover and validate the customer mainly by interviewing them.

 - Product/Market fit- Essentially, you reach product/market fit when your customer acquisition cost is lower than the lifetime value of your customers.

 - Merger- A merger is when two companies join forces and become a joint entity.